phyne/LHI/docs/Procedures/Opening Tech Checklist.md

 - check floor sensors (trash cans) - are they sitting correctly? - are they clean?
 - test bubbles (run with show test - at minimum for Frozen and Ending)
 - test bracelets
+- test God mic
+- test backup audio
+- walk the gallery and inspect the show as it runs
-- reboot Cocolabs PC every 2 days
+- reboot Cocolabs control PC every 2 days

 ### Lobby Testing
-- test show announcements
+- test IDA announcements
 - confirm all TVs are working
 	- art wall
 	- maquette